-- Reconnecting with your partner (sure you’ll probably talk about your baby’s shit consistency here or there, but even just people watching together or making senseless commentary on decor/food/strength of cocktails will remind you of what life was like pre-children)
+- Reconnecting with your partner (sure you’ll probably talk about your baby’s shit consistency for most of the evening, but even just people watching together or making senseless commentary on decor/food/strength of cocktails will remind you of what life was like pre-children)

 - Your brain genuinely gets to power down (you don’t realize how much energy you expend constantly scanning for potential danger, thinking of stimulating activities, prepping meals, administering meals, doing bath time, making sure nails are clipped, constantly tidying… ok maybe you DO realize how much energy you expend… all the better reason to TAKE A BREAK!)

-If you haven’t taken the plunge into temporary child abandonment (and I mean that in the least evil way possible, of course), then I strongly suggest you start, and start NOW.
+If you haven’t taken the plunge into temporary child abandonment (and we mean that in the least evil way possible, of course), then we strongly suggest you start, and start NOW.

 You’d be surprised at how fast your baby will figure out that the bottle = the only way he’s getting food.
 Sure there might be a protest at the beginning, but he’ll quickly figure out that mommy’s boobs are gone for the night, so bottles are now his new best friends.
-(Mine would actually ONLY take a bottle if I was absolutely nowhere to be found… if he could see or smell me, it was over).
+(Ours would ONLY take bottles if we were absolutely nowhere to be found… if they could see or smell us, it was over).

-Ok fine.
-Have you tried http://www.canadiannanny.ca?
+Ok, fine.
+Have you tried www.canadiannanny.ca?
 It’s a great place to peruse lots of worthy candidates and post your own classified with exactly what you’re looking for.
 And how about posting on one of your FB mommy groups and asking for some highly recommended people in your area that suit your price range?
 Still no go?
-Remember that nanny you always see at the playground that watches the kid that plays with yours?
+Remember that nanny you always see at the playground that watches the kid who plays with yours?
 Ask her.
 Many offer part time / evening help and she’s obviously already THERE.
-Failing all that, remind yourself of the dude that knocked you up a while back because he is perfectly capable of being alone with your child for a few hours.
+Failing all that, remind yourself of the dude that knocked you up, because he is perfectly capable of being alone with your child for a few hours.
 Girls night, anyone?

-Did you not read all the benefits I outlined above?
+Did you not read all the benefits we outlined above?
 Go read them again.

 Don’t worry, mama; we got you.
-This is actually a question that we get asked ALL THE TIME, so Aleks and I have compiled a little directory of our favourite night-out spots in Toronto for your convenience.
+This is actually a question that we get asked ALL THE TIME, so we have compiled a little directory of our favourite night-out spots in Toronto for your convenience.
 You’re welcome.
-Now you have no excuse.
+Now you really have no excuse*.

 PRE-DRINKS & APPS